 The roof vents allow fresh air to circulate through your RV.
 They may be electric (12-volt DC) and/or manual.
 Make sure that roof vents are closed while traveling, and when you will be away from the RV, to prevent unexpected weather damage.

 Thermostat

-Use the up and down arrow buttons to set your desired temperature on the 12-volt DC thermostat.
+Use the up and down arrow buttons (digital) or top lever (analog) to set your desired temperature on the 12-volt DC thermostat.

-A Digital Thermostat is wall-mounted inside your RV
+A Digital Thermostat is wall-mounted inside your Imagine